Skip to main content

 atlas run --config .atlas/generated_config.yaml --task "Summarize the latest AI news"

-• atlas env init scans for @atlas.environment / @atlas.agent decorators or factory functions, loads .env, and writes .atlas/discover.json, .atlas/generated_factories.py, and .atlas/generated_config.yaml.
+• atlas env init scans for @atlas.environment / @atlas.agent decorators or factory functions, loads .env, writes .atlas/discover.json, .atlas/generated_factories.py, and .atlas/generated_config.yaml, and automatically sets up storage (integrating atlas init functionality).

 • atlas run --config loads the generated config, verifies module hashes, streams telemetry into .atlas/runs/, and injects learning playbooks when available.